Rkthompson/accidental-dba/accidental-dba-notes.md

 associated storage issues with an constantly growing set of logs.
 Becomes even more crtical if the logs are kept on the same drive as the OS (C: drive for instance).

+## Restores

+Workflows for a one time restores:
+- The VSS process is simple.
+Pick a snapshot and restore.
+- SQL native backups have a few more steps.
+    1. Pick a restore time to shoot for.
+    2. Restore the closest full backup before that point.
+    3. Restore the *last* differential backup before that point.
+    4. Restore all of the logs up to that point.